 - also called the epicardium

-- a returns blood from body regions inferior to the diaphragm. (lack oxygen.
+- a returns blood from body regions superior to the diaphragm. (lack oxygen)

 - c visceral layer of the serous pericardium

 - supplies the left atrium and the posterior walls of the left ventricle.

 - middle layer of the heart wall; composed mainly of cardiac muscle and forms the bulk of the heart; circular and spiral arrangement of cardiac muscle.